 PennApps X will start in the evening of Friday, September 12th, 2014 with the kick-off ceremony and continue until September 14th with the closing ceremony and prize distribution.
-There will be events planned throughout the day for those who arrive early.
-A detailed schedule of events and locations will be posted later.
+There will be events planned throughout Friday for those who arrive early.
+A detailed schedule of events and locations is posted below.
 You can even go ahead and mark your calendar for our winter event: January 16-18, 2015.

 All the coolest people interested in tech will be there.
 Participants are the top high school and college developers from schools across the US and other countries like Switzerland, Canada, England, and Singapore.

-We’re looking for creative and innovative people with a set of skills that can contribute to a project—mobile, web, hardware, design, or anything else really cool.
+We’re looking for creative and innovative people with a set of skills that can contribute to a project: mobile, web, hardware, design, or anything else really cool.
 We generally prefer people that have proven their abilities in previous projects, evident through Github links, project descriptions, or participation/awards in other hackathons.
-Even if you aren’t sure you’d make it in, you won’t lose anything by clicking the “Apply” button above and spending a few minutes filling it out.
-The application will be due on July 6th, and decisions turned around within two weeks.
+Applications for the Fall 2014 PennApps are over for non-Penn students.
+Watch out for PennApps Winter 2015, January 16-18.

 Nope!
-We’ll have a separate registration process for Penn students only, later in the summer.
+We’ll have a separate registration process for Penn students only, starting sometime in late August.
 If you’re new to programming, we’ll be running workshops for Penn students in the weeks leading up to the event.

 Need: Laptop and charger, cellphone and charger, sleeping bag, pillow, toiletries, a couple changes of clothes (nerdy shirts are particularly appreciated).
 Don’t need: a pre-determined team, an idea for an app, food or drink.
 Pleeeeaaaassseeee don’t bring: Firearms or other weapons, alcohol, illegal drugs, soldering or similar equipment, animals (no matter how adorable).

 All work eligible for prizes must be completed between Friday night after the kick-off and Sunday morning at the hacking location (Penn's Engineering School or Education Commons).

 It’s not about winning—it’s about learning and making friends that last for a lifetime (so everyone’s a winner!).
 If you’re thinking, “that’s adorable...but really,” then we’ve got you covered too.
 A panel of professional judges will select the best three apps based on the following criteria: creativity, technical difficulty, polish, and usefulness.
 Top prizes are TBA, but usually involve thousands of dollars and perks from company sponsors.
 Most sponsors offer their own prizes too for specific categories, which they judge and fund themselves.

 Unfortunately, we can’t allow you to participate in the event or be on site during hacking.
 If you’re looking to mentor (i.e. someone with technical skills who’d be willing to help out participants during the weekend), you should reach out to us at [email protected].
-Otherwise, you can see the finished products at the demos on Sunday (times and locations TBA).
+Otherwise, you can see the finished products at the demos on Sunday (see the schedule below).

 PennApps is planned almost entirely by (sleep-deprived) University of Pennsylvania students, with some advice and assistance from our friends at Penn Engineering.
 One hundred percent of the funding for PennApps comes from corporate sponsor donations.
 You can find more information about sponsoring at our sponsor section.

 Aw shucks.
-Well, if you really must thank us, or you have questions about anything we've not covered here, shoot us an email at [email protected]
+Well, if you really must thank us, or you have questions about anything we haven't covered here, shoot us an email at [email protected]

 For the second year in a row, PennApps is partnering with The Architechs to put more focus on hardware hackers by providing resources and support to visiting hardware hackers at PennApps X. If you're interested in sponsoring the hardware section of PennApps X, then check out our hardware sponsorship document.